NicholiNoah/NicholiNoah/content/extended-reality/heyNicholi.md

 metaDescription: A curiously creative adventure of epic proportions on the tiniest of tiny planets
 thumbnail: https://lh3.googleusercontent.com/riQ2hh9QJVhYC3VKJXFXi8P2T14JsKx5HrUUfbFpSqA3mhkG9YzONTBbeVDt4H9DPAZ8o9pIfDU0-KOYuiaJPaJO2ugpXZhis4q1z8ZO1zMRPJJ5AEHD4fov2obpwSuig_W3xebmVw=w2400
 description: Official selection of<br>deadCenter Film Festival 2020
 alt: A tiny planet with big yellow tree stands strong in the bright blue sky.
-Our hero, Nicholi, stands on the planet giving an enthusiastic thumbs up to a giant Nicholi watching over the planet, also with an enthusiastic thumbs up and big smile.
+Our hero, Nicholi, stands on the planet giving an enthusiastic thumbs up to a giant Nicholi watching over the tiny explorer, also with an enthusiastic thumbs up and big smile.
 rank: 1
 ---